UIKit0/clockwork-old/README.md

 answer to life, launch nuclear ABMs or, more realistically, destroy the content of your hard drive.

-Check out __clockwork.implementation.pdf__ included in the software documentation for a detailed description of the application's features and their implementations, as well as what you can expect.
+Check out the software documentation for a detailed description of the application's features and their implementations, as well as what you can expect.

 Execution